 To update your iPhone, open Settings and tap General -> Software Update.
 Tap Download and Install if a software update is available.
 Check out our other article if you have trouble updating your iPhone!

 Reset Network Settings On Your iPhone

-Reset Network Settings erases all Wi-Fi, Bluetooth, Cellular, and VPN settings on your iPhone and restores them to factory defaults.
-This step can fix a deeper Wi-Fi or Bluetooth software problem that could be preventing your Apple Watch from pinging your iPhone.
+Reset Network Settings erases all Wi-Fi, Cellular, APN, and VPN settings on your iPhone and restores them to factory defaults.
+This step can fix a deeper software connectivity issues that could be preventing your Apple Watch from pinging your iPhone.
 Make sure to write down your Wi-Fi passwords before completing this step, as you’ll have to reenter them after the reset is complete.

 Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your iPhone passcode, then tap Reset Network Settings again when the confirmation pop-up appears.
 Your iPhone will turn off, reset, then turn itself on again.

 If your Apple Watch still won’t ping your iPhone, it’s time to unpair your devices and reconnect them like new.
 When you unpair an Apple Watch from an iPhone, the Apple Watch is erased and reset to factory defaults, which can sometimes fix a deep software problem.
 Your iPhone automatically saves a backup of your Apple Watch before all content and settings are erased, so you don’t need to worry about manually creating one.

 Open the Watch app on your iPhone, then tap All Watches in the upper left-hand corner of the screen.
 Tap the information button (look for the orange i), then tap Unpair Apple Watch.
 If you have an Apple Watch with GPS + Cellular, make sure you keep your cellular data plan.
 Tap Unpair [Your Name]’s Apple Watch when the confirmation pop-up appears on the screen.